GeorgStag/GSPs-in-GPSes/README.md

 t_new = t[-1] + 1               # list with next time of interest

 model = GPS_supervised_smoothing.GSP()
-model.train(lon=lon, lat=la, time=t)
+model.update(lon=lon, lat=la, time=t)
 model.corrected_course(t)
 model.predict_next(t_new)
 ```

 Comments:
-- You don't need to reshape_kernel often, once in the beginning would be ok
-- You don't need to include all the previous values in GSPpred, 5 at least is recommended, more than 20 would be ideal
+- You don't need to include all the previous values as sample, 5 at least is recommended, more than 20 would be ideal.
-- Each time you use GSPpred, model is updated, so it keeps account of all previous inputs, even if not included in current (times[:-1], lon, la)
+- Each time model is updated, all previous inputs are reseted.